Welcome to today's edition of the Rush 24-7 podcast.

 How's that looking?

-As I listen to these Romney sound bites, it reminds me when I was listening to the speech live, it was exactly an hour ago.
+As I listen to these Romney soundbites, it reminds me when I was listening to the speech live.

-And when you just listen to what Romney is saying about our position in the world and how he's saying it, and you compare it to what Obama says about our position in the world, I just can't get over the stark contrast and and the stark difference.
+And when you just listen to what Romney is saying about our position in the world and how he's saying it, and you compare it to what Obama says about our position in the world, I just can't get over the stark contrast and the stark difference.

-It is competent, confident leadership versus really rank amateur cliched liberalism.
+It is competent, confident leadership versus really rank, amateur, cliched liberalism.

 Not even informed, educated, not even informed and educated by three years on the job, just cliched liberalism.

-If you know, I I went out to dinner last night.
+I went out to dinner last night.

 I left the bunker.

-I I've I've been cloistered.
+I've been cloistered.

-I've been working so hard, I haven't been going out to dinner much.
+I haven't been going out to dinner much.

 But it was a good friend's birthday last night.